Policy last updated

 Principals must inform parents/carers and students at the time of enrolment, and remind them annually, that any personal item/property that is brought to school by a student is the responsibility of the student and is not the responsibility of the school, and is not covered by school insurance.
-Refer to Personal Property page at School Policy Templates (login needed) for sample newsletter content.
+Refer to Personal Property page at (login needed) for sample newsletter content.

 Students are responsible for personal items/property they bring to school.
 Neither the Department nor the school is responsible if any student’s personal item/property is lost, stolen or damaged.

 School property damage

 A parent/carer is not legally responsible for damage caused by a student at school unless it can be shown that the student was: